 Potatoes should not be stored around onions because both vegetables emit natural gases that cause the other to decay.

-Fully grown potatoes have a shelf life of up to 2 months, but spoiled potatoes can negatively affect the other potatoes surrounding them.
-Remove rotted potatoes from the rest of the group to prevent further spoilage.
+Fully grown potatoes have a shelf life of up to 2 months, but spoiled potatoes can affect the other potatoes around them.
+Remove rotten potatoes to prevent the rest from spoiling.

 Try some of these healthy and delicious recipes using potatoes:

-It is important not to consume potatoes that are sprouting or have green discoloration.
-These characteristics are indicators of the presence of solanine, a toxic compound that has been found to cause circulatory and respiratory problems, as well as headaches, muscle cramps, and diarrhea.
+Solanine: Potatoes that are sprouting or have green discoloration are likely to contain solanine, a toxic compound that has been found to cause circulatory and respiratory problems, as well as headaches, muscle cramps, and diarrhea.
 If a firm potato has sprouted or has formed "eyes," removing all sprouts is enough.
 However, if the potato has shrunken or has a green hue, it should not be eaten.

-Beta-blockers, a type of medication most commonly prescribed for heart disease, can cause potassium levels to increase in the blood.
-High potassium foods like potatoes should be consumed in moderation when taking beta-blockers.
+Beta-blockers: This is a type of medication commonly prescribed for heart disease.
+It can cause potassium levels to increase in the blood.
+High-potassium foods like potatoes should be consumed in moderation when taking beta-blockers.

-High levels of potassium in the body can pose a serious risk to those with kidney damage or kidneys that are not fully functional.
-Damaged kidneys may be unable to filter excess potassium from the blood, which could be fatal.
-It is the total diet and overall eating pattern that is most important in disease prevention and health.
-It is better to eat a diet with a variety than to concentrate on individual foods as the key to good health.
+Potassium: High levels of potassium in the body can pose a serious risk to those with kidney damage or kidneys that are not fully functional.
+Damaged kidneys may be unable to filter excess potassium from the blood, and this can be fatal.